Logo

 3. Set Up Service Cloud

-• Create Case Management System: Service Cloud helps manage customer inquiries and issues.
+• Create a Case Management System: Service Cloud helps manage customer inquiries and issues.
 Set up a case management system to track, resolve, and manage service requests.

 4. Integrate Sales and Service Cloud